-However, it is possible, on an individual basis, to exempt an applicant from the airport procedure if stay in the transit zone is deemed to be too costly on the basis of the indications given by care staff, medical reports and medical consultations on his or her vulnerability.
+It is possible, on an individual basis, to exempt an applicant from the airport procedure if stay in the transit zone is deemed to be too costly on the basis of the indications given by care staff, medical reports and medical consultations on his or her vulnerability.

-The number of applicants exempted from the airport procedure was 217 in 2016 and 69 in 2017.227
+The number of applicants exempted from the airport procedure was 50 in 2018.
+248